apache/datafusion-comet/docs/source/user-guide/tuning.md

 `spark.comet.exec.shuffle.mode` to `auto` will let Comet choose the best shuffle mode based on the query plan.
 This is the default.

-#### Columnar Shuffle
+#### Columnar (JVM) Shuffle

-Comet Columnar shuffle is JVM-based and supports `HashPartitioning`, `RoundRobinPartitioning`, `RangePartitioning` and `SinglePartitioning`.
+Comet Columnar shuffle is JVM-based and supports `HashPartitioning`, `RoundRobinPartitioning`, `RangePartitioning`, and `SinglePartitioning`.
 This mode has the highest query coverage.

 Columnar shuffle can be enabled by setting `spark.comet.exec.shuffle.mode` to `jvm`.
+If this mode is explicitly set, then any shuffle operations that cannot be supported in this mode will fall back to Spark.

 #### Native Shuffle

-Comet also provides a fully native shuffle implementation that can be used to improve the performance.
+Comet also provides a fully native shuffle implementation, which generally provides the best performance.
+However, native shuffle currently only supports `HashPartitioning` and `SinglePartitioning`.

-To enable native shuffle, just set `spark.comet.exec.shuffle.mode` to `native`
+To enable native shuffle, set `spark.comet.exec.shuffle.mode` to `native`.
+If this mode is explicitly set, then any shuffle operations that cannot be supported in this mode will fall back to Spark.

-Native shuffle only supports `HashPartitioning` and `SinglePartitioning`.

 ## Metrics